 Faustino Bernadett enjoys working closely with the Smithsonian Latino Center as a former board member.
 The Latino Center works throughout the Smithsonian and alongside affiliated museums to promote understanding of U.S. Latino history and contributions to the humanities, arts, and sciences.

-The next two years will bring times of great change, excitement, advancement and hope, as 2021 will mark the opening of the Molina Family Latino Gallery at the National American History Museum.
+The following two years will bring times of significant change, excitement, advancement, and hope, as 2021 will mark the opening of the Molina Family Latino Gallery at the National American History Museum.
 It will enjoy the distinction of being the very first dedicated museum space on the National Mall celebrating the U.S. Latino experience.

 Tino will be there every step of the way to make his dream become a reality.
 To learn more about Faustino Bernadett, the Molina Family Latino Gallery, and the many other philanthropic endeavors he is a part of, we welcome you to browse Faustino Bernadett’s website as well as the Smithsonian Campaign to stay up to date on the project’s progress.